catariveros/SAGACODE---SpirAl-GAlaxy-COloring-DEsign/README.md

 * **`requirements.txt`**
   Contains all Python dependencies required to run SAGACODE and DexiNed.

+* **`Example outputs`**
+  These outputs where obtain using the image 'galaxy1.png' found in Example_data, and the following editing parameters: brightness =+0.04, saturation = 2.13, contrast = 1.58, unsharp radius = 5.0, and unsharp amount = 4.05.

 ## Dataset
 SAGACODE can be applied to any spiral galaxy image.